 Get double value for your time online reading in English.
 Combine your reading (and listening practice) with professional and personal growth.

-Besides trying professional journals in your field, you can get some great ideas from the monthly English Detective newsletter (see Building Vocabulary) or Reading Articles to Improve Your English (from old English Detective issues).
+Besides trying professional journals in your field or the exercises above, you can get some great ideas from the monthly English Detective newsletter (see Building Vocabulary-- or the sign-up form below) or Reading Articles to Improve Your English (from old English Detective issues).
 I try to find thought-provoking articles on different subjects each month.

 If you write about science in your work, see Communicating Science.